LucasJMO/E6Plus/classes/Unfinished/Shadowdancer.md

 **Summon Shadow**(Su): At 4th level, the shadowdancer gains the ability to conjure a humanoid companion out of shadow.
 This companion can receive orders as if it were a summoned creature, in combat it does not have its own initiative score and instead acts on the turn of the shadowdancer.

+Summoning the companion requires a swift action, the companion may be placed in a square adjacent to the shadowdancer.
+Once summoned, the shadowdancer can dismiss  the companion as a free action.
+Damage to the companion however persists until the shadowdancer's next long rest, which fully restores the companion's hit points, or summons a new companion if the previous one was destroyed.
+The companion can also be healed by traditional means.

 | Shadowdancer Companion | Level 4 | Level 5 | Level 6 |